amqp/rhea/README.md

 ##### rejected

 Raised when a sent message is rejected by the peer.
+`context.delivery.remote_state.error` may carry diagnostics to explain rejection, for example a `condition` property with value `amqp:unauthorized-access`.

+##### modified

+Raised when a sent message is modified by the peer.
+The `context.delivery.remote_state` may have `delivery_failed` and `undeliverable_here` boolean and `message_annotations` map properties to guide any message retransmission as specified in the AMQP 1.0 specification.

 ##### sender_open

 Raised when the remote peer indicates the link is open (i.e. attached in AMQP parlance).

+##### sender_draining

+Raised when the remote peer requests that the sender drain its credit;
+sending all available messages within the credit limit and calling `set_drained(true)`.
+After this the sender has no credit left.

+##### sender_flow

+Raised when a flow is received for sender. `sender_draining` and `sendable` events may follow this event, so it only needs to be implemented if there are specific actions to be taken.

+##### sender_error

+Raised when the remote peer closes the sender with an error.
+A `sender_close` event will always follow this event, so it only needs to be implemented if there are specific actions to be taken on a close with an error as opposed to a close.
+The error is available as an `error` property on the sender.

 ##### sender_close

-Raised when the remote peer indicates the link is closed.
+Raised when the remote peer indicates the link is closed (i.e. detached in AMQP parlance).

+##### settled

+Raised when remote settled the message.

 ### Message

 A message is an object that may contain the following fields:

   * durable
-  * first_acquirer
   * priority
   * ttl
+  * first_acquirer
   * delivery_count
+  * delivery_annotations, an object/map of non-standard delivery
+    annotations sent to link recipient peer that should be negotiated at link attach
+  * message_annotations, an object/map of non-standard delivery
+    annotations propagated accross all steps that should be negotiated at link attach
+  * message_id
-  * reply_to
+  * user_id
   * to
   * subject
+  * reply_to
+  * correlation_id
   * content_type
   * content_encoding
+  * absolute_expiry_time
+  * creation_time
   * group_id
-  * message_id
+  * group_sequence
-  * correlation_id
+  * reply_to_group_id
-  * application_properties, an object/map which can take arbitrary, application defined named values
+  * application_properties, an object/map which can take arbitrary,
+    application defined named simple values
-  * body, which can be either a string, an object or a buffer
+  * body, which can be of any AMQP type type or `data_section`, `data_sections`, `sequence_section` or `sequence_sections` from `rhea.message`.
+  * footer, an objec`t/map for HMACs or signatures or similar

 Messages are passed to the send() method of Connection or Sender, and are made available as `message` on the event context for the `message`